Are you looking for life insurance but don't want to spend a lot of money on it?

 Is the refund of premiums worth paying an additional $3,088 over 20 years?
 Perhaps not.
 Mark is likely to get a better return from traditional savings or investment accounts.

-Because of the high costs, return of premium life insurance might not be a great option for everyone.
+Because of the high costs, return of premium insurance might not be a great option for everyone.
 You may be better off using a standard term life policy to safeguard the financial security of your loved ones and investing in traditional investment accounts to save money for retirement.

 A traditional term life policy pays out if you die within the term, not otherwise.
-By contrast, a return of premium life insurance policy pays in both scenarios.
+By contrast, a return of term life insurance policy pays in both scenarios.
 If you pass on while the policy is active, your beneficiaries will receive the policy amount.
 If you are alive at the end of the term, you will get a full refund of your premium.
 However, these policies are a lot costlier than traditional term life policies and as such might not work well for everyone.